rabbitstack/fibratus/docs/filters/filtering.md

 ### Anatomy of a filter {docsify-ignore}

 At its simplest form, a filter is composed of the LHS (Left Hand Side) and RHS (Right Hand Side) expressions connected with an [operator](/filters/operators) that can pertain to binary, logical, or string operators.
-The LHS expression is usually a [field](/filters/fields) name, even though the use of fields is possible in Right Hand Side expressions as well.
+The LHS expression is usually a [field](/filters/fields) [path](/filters/paths), even though the use of fields is possible in Right Hand Side expressions as well.

 ```
     LHS          operator         RHS